pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/PreparingDatabase.md

 > Important: You can only prepare the default database a single time in the lifetime of your
 > application.
 It is best to do this as early as possible after the app launches.

-If using app or scene delegates, then you can prepare the ``Dependencies/DependencyValues/defaultDatabase`` in one of those conformances:
+If using app or scene delegates, then you can prepare the `defaultDatabase` in one of those
+conformances:

 ```swift
 import SharingGRDB